wristpy

 • Data imputation In the special case when dealing with the Actigraph idle_sleep_mode == enabled, the gaps in acceleration are filled in after calibration, to avoid biasing the calibration phase.

 • Non-wear detection: We find periods of non-wear based on the acceleration data.
 Specifically, the standard deviation of the acceleration values in a given time window, along each axis, is used as a threshold to decide wear or not wear.
+Additionally, we can use the temperature sensor, when avaia\lable, to augment the acceleration data.
+This is used in the CTA (combined temperature and acceleration) algorithm 4, and in the skdh DETACH algorithm 5.
+Furthermore, ensemble classification of non-wear periods is possible by providing a list (of any length) of non-wear algorithm options.

 Installation

-Install this package from PyPI via :
+Install the wristpy package from PyPI via:

 pip install wristpy